nightblade9/SharpForge/README.md

 # SharpForge

+:warning: **SharpForge is relatively new and likely buggy.
+You can expect breaking changes at any time.** :warning:

 A multi-platform 2D game engine for desktop games.
 Free and open source (FOSS).
 Built in C# and .NET 8, for C# developers, on the shoulders of giants.

 I created SharpForge because of my vision: to create a great game editor and game engine, that's accessible to C# developers end-to-end -- it's free and open-source, and you can fork and edit every line of code yourself.
 And it should be intuitive, run fast, be well-designed and architected, and work across desktop (Windows, Linux, and Mac) for 2D games.